 Reviews praise the B6 as a solid shooter being one of the most accurate pistols under 400, along with it's reliability and shootability to guns that command double the sticker or more - as MSRP is a very reasonable $393.

-For that, you get a polymer-framed, striker-fired service pistol that's exceptionally accurate and reliable.
+For that, you get a polymer-framed, striker-fired pistol that's accurate, reliable, ergonomically excellent and has a very decent factory trigger.
 Canik's factory is both ISO9000 and NATO certified, and their pistols are made for and issued to military and police personnel worldwide, so they are the real deal.

 SCCY CPX-1 and CPX-2